There’s a popular myth that men and women have different types of brains. Is there truth in this statement, and how significant are the differences?

 Finally, a study in 2003 in India showed that in Indian brains, the corpus callosum is longer in males than in females and that it increases with age in males, but not in females.

-Some of these differences in connectivity have also been used to promote the left/right brain myth: that because women are supposed to have greater interaction between the hemispheres, they have greater access to the non-dominant, intuitive and emotional right hemisphere, while men are more dominated by their logical, analytical left hemisphere.
+Some of these differences in connectivity have also been used to promote the left/right brain myth: Because women are supposed to have greater interaction between the hemispheres, they have greater access to the non-dominant, intuitive and emotional right hemisphere, while men are more dominated by their logical, analytical left hemisphere.

 But the truth is much more complicated and nuanced, of course.